 Another interesting project, that John brought in is titled “Playing with Parkinson’s”.
 This feature length documentary (still in progress) is about jazz guitarist Sangeeta Michael Berardi whose former virtuosity was diminished by the onset of Parkinson’s disease.
 We had a very full studio of wonderful musicians all lending their musical as well as spiritual support to Sangeeta as award winning filmmaker, Burrill Crohn filmed the recording process after Sangeeta’s 11 year absence from working in a recording studio.
 This promises to be a very uplifting film about transcendence and the strength and depth of the human spirit.

 L’Image, the jazz supergroup comprised of Steve Gadd, Warren Bernhardt, Mike Mainieri, David Spinozza and Tony Levin have completed their followup to “2.0” entitled “Now”, which was Co-Produced by Scott Petito and L'image.
 This CD contains 11 original and very captivating compositions.
-An incredible band and an equally incredible CD that is set for formal release before the end of this year.
-If you just can’t wait visit http://papabear.com/store/store.html to see if you can grab a copy of this special collector's limited pre-release version!
+An incredible band and an equally incredible CD.
+Visit http://papabear.com/store/store.html to grab a copy of this special collector's limited pre-release version!

 Another new Jazz project is Albany area saxophonist, composer and educator, Keith Pray’s “Confluence”.
-Featuring Chuck D’Aloia, Peter Tomlinson, Lou Pappas and Jeff “Siege” Siegel the CD will be available April 1st 2012 on the ARC label.
+Featuring Chuck D’Aloia, Peter Tomlinson, Lou Pappas and Jeff “Siege” Siegel on the ARC label.

-Jeff Siegel also recorded new compositions with Esa Pietila a great finnish saxophonist, Drum and Sax duets from a couple of master musicians to be mixed later this year!
+Jeff Siegel also recorded new compositions with Esa Pietila a great finnish saxophonist, Drum and Sax duets from a couple of master musicians.

 Award winning and much loved Boston area singer/songwriter Antje Duvekot has released her latest and greatest studio recording, “New Siberia”.
 This CD was produced by Richard Shindell, who also lends a hand on guitar and vocals. other contributers to this record include Scott Petito, Ben Wittman, Marc Shulman, Tim O'Brien, John Gorka, Lincoln Schleifer and many more.